Falah-Jabar-Rahim/SVM-RSF-ML-Pipeline-for-Clinical-Data-Analysis/README.md

 ![WSI-QA](SVM-RSF.png)

 <p align="justify"> This pipeline provides a general framework for analyzing clinical data using both classification and survival analysis models.
-It begins with constructing a feature matrix, where each row corresponds to a patient and each column represents a clinical variable.
+It begins with constructing a feature matrix, where each row corresponds to a patient and each column represents a clinical variable (or feature).
 Missing values are addressed through imputation, and features are normalized to ensure comparability.
 The processed data is then used to train two types of models: a classification model-Support Vector Machine, and a survival model-Random Survival Forest, to estimate individual survival probabilities over time.
 Model performance is evaluated using 5-fold cross-validation, ensuring reliability and generalizability across subsets of the data.
-This flexible pipeline supports a wide range of clinical prediction tasks, from risk group classification to time-to-event forecasting. </p>
+This flexible pipeline supports a wide range of clinical prediction tasks, from risk group classification to time-to-event predictions </p>

 # Setting Up the Pipeline: